Smashing localizations of rings of weak global dimension at most one

-\begin{proof} For the first part, it is easy to check that $\p = \bigcup \clS$ is a prime ideal.
-Note also that $\p$ must be either idempotent or principal in $R_\p$.
-Indeed $\p \subseteq R_\p$ is maximal and \cite[Lemma 4.3(iv) and property (d), p.
-69]{FS01} apply.
-However, $\p$ cannot be principal in $R_\p$ since $\p = \bigcup \clS$.
+\begin{proof} For the first part, one directly checks that $\p = \bigcup \clS$ is a prime ideal.
+By \cite[Lemma II.4.3(iv) and property (d), p.
+69]{FS01} a prime ideal in a valuation domain is either idempotent or it is a principal ideal of the localization $R_\p$.
+Now, $\p \subseteq R_\p$ is a maximal ideal of $R_\p$ and it cannot be principal in $R_\p$ since $\p = \bigcup \clS$.
 The second statement is a direct consequence of the first one. \end{proof}

 As an initial step in our classification we shall describe flat ring epimorphisms.

 \begin{prop} Let $R$ be a valuation domain and let $f\dd R\to S$ be a flat ring epimorphism.
 Then $f$ is injective and there is a prime ideal $\p$ of $R$ such that $f$ is equivalent to the localization morphism $R \to R_\p$. \end{prop}